New Fall 2016 CSW Class Just Announced! See below for details.

-Payment is required in full in advance.
+Payment is expected in full upon registration.
+To make payment in two installments, please contact us by email or telephone.
 Refunds can be made up to 14 days before the first day of class.
-No refunds will be given after that date.
+No refunds will be given after that date unless the class is cancelled by WINE.
 Enrollment is on a first come, first served basis.
 The course is limited to 24 participants.

 Registration and Payment

 You may register and pay for the CSW study course online using Paypal.

 To register and pay by mail, send your contact information and check to: